eagle-io/docs/source/intro/index.rst

 Getting Started
 ===============

+.. only:: not latex

 	New to Eagle.io?
 Well, you came to the right place: read this material to quickly get up and running.

 .. toctree::
    :maxdepth: 2